The Print Out

 Each packet contains several pages of work along with a set of instructions, which invite you to touch, tear, draw, crush, fold, share, save or perform your Print Outs.

-The project is aimed at bringing a sense of intimacy and connection between artists and viewers, by reanimating the possibility of a physical art experience during these ongoing periods of isolation and social distancing.
+The project is aimed at bringing a sense of intimacy and connection between artists and viewers, by reanimating the possibility of a physical art experience during these ongoing periods of social distancing.
 Conceived as a unique ‘packet’ of art condensed into simple A4 papers, each artwork aims to cross over the digital threshold and become a tactile, interactive, collectable work of art.

 The Print Out seeks to go beyond the digital interface of the screen and utilise the simple home/office printer as a device to activate your home as a space for exhibition or performance.
 Each artist was invited to create a unique packet of print-friendly work, with the limitation that the work must be confined to an A4 paper.
 The invitation was to make work that can be engaged or acted upon in some way.
 The artists have therefore created very different experiences for viewers, ranging from tender and caring to playful, experimental and introspective.